 Red Wolf camp is about learning to create more, and work with less.
 Packing lightly means thinking about what we need versus what we want.
-Campers should be able to fit ALL items in two bags: one 30-40L dry bag and one small backpack.
+Campers should be able to fit ALL items in two bags: one 30-40L dry bag and one small 10L bag for things they want to keep accessible during the trip.
 Too much gear takes up precious space in tents.